adithyag17/ProductFinder/README.md

 To tackle the problem of scheduling timely job runs, we have employed Jenkins as an industrially relevant server.
 Jenkins automates the process of running these scraper solutions at regular intervals, ensuring that our data remains up-to-date and relevant.
 Jobs are scheduled to run every week for consistent and reliable data collection.

-## Getting Started

-1. Clone the repository: `git clone https://github.com/your-username/product-finders.git`
-2. Install Docker and Jenkins on your system.
-3. Build Docker images for each scraper: `docker build -t scraper1 .`, `docker build -t scraper2 .`, `docker build -t scraper3 .`
-4. Run Docker containers for each scraper: `docker run -d scraper1`, `docker run -d scraper2`, `docker run -d scraper3`
-5. Configure Jenkins to schedule and run the scraper jobs as needed.

-## Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request with your changes.
-Be sure to follow the project's coding style and guidelines.

 ## License